1414213/scwin2/README.md

 "IsLayered": true,
 "Name": ""
 ```
-Adds an action map when it is pressed and removes the action map from the action layering when it is released.&emsp;*Name* specifies the action map to choose.&emsp;*IsLayered* adds layering like Steam Input's action layer; if an input in the action map is unbound the program will then try the input in the layer below.&emsp;It is recommended to keep this enabled.
+Adds an action map when it is pressed and removes the action map from the action layering when it is released.&ensp;*Name* specifies the action map to choose.&ensp;*IsLayered* adds layering like Steam Input's action layer; if an input in the action map is unbound the program will then try the input in the layer below.&ensp;It is recommended to keep this enabled.

 ### ButtonDoubler
 ```